 Weekly Technical Indicators: [See FXC weekly technical indicators chart]

-The weekly MACD line is below its signal line since October 13, 2017.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is below its signal line since February 16, 2018.
 Use the following link to access a MACD help.

 Short-term trend: [See FXC short-term trend chart]